 When should you try TMS therapy?

-According to the National Center for Biotechnology Information, 30% of patients experiencing depression don’t respond to traditional treatment like medication and talk therapy.
-If you have been diagnosed with depression, and your symptoms have not improved through these traditional methods, you may be a good candidate for this painless brain stimulation therapy.
+According to the National Center for Biotechnology Information, 30-40% of patients experiencing depression don’t respond to traditional treatments like medication and talk therapy.
+If you have been diagnosed with depression, and your symptoms have not improved through these traditional methods, you may be a good candidate for this non-invasive brain stimulation therapy with minimum risks and side effects.

 What should you do before receiving TMS treatment?